llaske/sugarizer-server/README.md

 	grunt -v

-After minification, the `build` directory will contain the optimized version of each file in the same directory as the initial one, so you could just copy files:

-	cp -r build/* .

-Then navigate to Sugarizer-Server directory install the specific component for Sugarizer-Server by running:
+Now navigate to Sugarizer-Server directory install the specific component for Sugarizer-Server by running:

 	npm install